chipsalliance/f4pga-xc7-bram-patch/README.md

 This entails generating Verilog code which gets synthesized and implemented to a bitstream for each size of memory desired.

 ### File: generate_tests.py
 At the top level of the testing directory, this is the main driver.
 It simply generates needed designs for all sizes by calling the program **generate_tests_script.sh**.
 The size of memories to generate designs for are given in a series of lists at the top of the code.
+Or, you can specify a memory size on the command line and generate just that.

 ### File: generate_tests_script.sh
 This script creates a single memory test case of ${DEPTHNAME} words by ${WIDTH} bits wide.
 The test case is placed into the location: "tests/master/${DEPTHNAME}b$WIDTH".